Topic: authority

 bust of socrates

 Introduction In 399 BCE Socrates was tried by an Athenian jury on charges of (a) denying the existence of deities, (b) introducing new deities, and (c) corrupting the youth of Athens.
 Socrates was found guilty and ultimately executed.
-His trial and death have remained controversial until today.
-This activity involves retrying Socrates, using as the The Trial of Socrates
+His trial and death have remained controversial.
+This activity involves retrying Socrates, using as the sources of The Trial of Socrates